-Ignored

-When Ignored is selected, the Reset Arm signal is disabled and the Reset signal works normally.
+Ignored When Ignored is selected, the Reset Arm signal is disabled and the Reset signal works normally.
 See Reset Signal in next section.

-TTL Low arms

-When TTL Low arms is selected, the Reset Arm signal is active at OV (or TTL low voltage).
+- TTL Low arms When TTL Low arms is selected, the Reset Arm signal is active at OV (or TTL low voltage).
 So, when the Reset Arm signal is OV, an active Reset signal will reset the counter.
 When the Reset Arm signal is at 5V (or TTL high voltage), the Reset signal is disabled and cannot reset the counter.

-If the Reset Arm signal is used (i.e. TTL Low arms or TTL High arms is selected), both Reset Arm and Reset signals must be active to reset the counter.
+- TTL High armsWhen TTL High arms is selected, the

+Reset Arm signal is active at 5V (or

+TTL high voltage).
+So, when the

+Reset Arm signal is 5V, an active

+Reset signal will reset the counter.

+When the Reset Arm signal is at OV

+(or TTL low voltage), the Reset signal

+is disabled and cannot reset the

+counter.